 The basic rate of Income Tax will reduce from the current 20% to 19% with effect from 6 April 2023.
-At the same time the additional rate of Income Tax of 45% will be abolished.

 The combined effect of these changes is that the highest earners will see a 6.25% reduction in tax rates, whilst those on lower incomes will see a reduction of 2.25%.

 There is a further boost in store for those who wholly or partly remunerate themselves by way of dividends.
 From 6 April 2023, the rates of dividend tax will drop 1.25% to 7.5% for basic rate taxpayers and 32.5% for higher rate taxpayers, with the additional dividend tax rate also abolished.
 For someone earning a salary of £12,570 and receiving dividends to utilise their full basic rate band, the tax burden will be £2,827, considerably lower than someone being paid a salary, although Corporation Tax payable by a Company would need to be factored in.’